This page focuses on the 18 bit Navy computers which were eventually replaced by 16 bit computers in the 80's.

 right.
 There were 5-bits for the instructions versus 6 bits in

 other machines. there were just 2 bits for index registers

 Project start was March 1966, first delivery in May 1967.
 Gary Bosworth, Barbara Halvorson, and Lee Sheldon were engineers on this project. [lab]

 3.5 CP-914, 1819

-The CP-914 was another airborne versions of the 1219 - using Alex Trumble Relay (ATR) chassis
+The CP-914 was another 18-bit airborne computer - using Alex Trumble Relay (ATR) chassis

 mechanical packaging similar to the 1830 Phoenix.
 These units had a 2 microsecond memory, three index registers and a real time clock.
 Two